ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Experiment

-\textbf{Experimental Design}: \textbf{Experimental Design}: The objective of this section is to evaluate the effectiveness of our proposed model architecture through ablation studies.
-While Convolutional Neural Networks (CNNs) are predominantly used as backbone models in anomaly detection and localization methods, the incorporation of Transformers as backbone networks is relatively uncommon in this domain.
-As a result, we developed eight Transformer-based anomaly detection models.
-These models not only serve as substructures of our model but also function as standalone anomaly detection models.
-They rely on reconstruction-based, pixel-classifier based, or a fusion of reconstruction and pixel-classifier methods for anomaly detection.
+\textbf{Experimental Design}: The primary aim of this section is to assess the effectiveness of our proposed model architecture through comprehensive ablation studies.
+Although Convolutional Neural Networks (CNNs) are predominantly utilized as backbone models in anomaly detection and localization approaches, the integration of Transformers as backbone networks remains relatively unexplored in this field.
+Consequently, we have devised eight Transformer-based anomaly detection models.
+These models not only act as substructures of our main model, but also operate as independent anomaly detection models.
+They employ either reconstruction-based, pixel-classifier based, or a combination of both methodologies for anomaly detection.
 A detailed description of these models is provided below: \begin{itemize} \item Model \uppercase\expandafter{\romannumeral1}: Direct application of the MAE model for anomaly detection, employing a training method identical to MAE, which learns to reconstruct occluded normal images.
 During detection, an image with 75$\%$ occlusion is input, and the reconstruction error is used to ascertain the anomaly status and identify the abnormal region. \item Model \uppercase\expandafter{\romannumeral2}: The most basic autoencoder structure, taking the entire image as input during both the training and detection phases, and leveraging reconstruction error to ascertain the anomalous nature of the image. \item Model \uppercase\expandafter{\romannumeral3}: Denoising autoencoder, in which randomly corrupted normal images are input during training, and the model learns to rectify the corruption.
 The detection method is identical to Model \uppercase\expandafter{\romannumeral2}. \item Model \uppercase\expandafter{\romannumeral4}: During training, the model learns to recognize the corrupted regions of randomly corrupted normal images.
 In detection, the classification probability of pixels is utilized to determine the anomaly status and the abnormal region of the image. \item Model \uppercase\expandafter{\romannumeral5}: Similar to our approach but lacking MAE pre-training based on normal images.
-The absence of MAE pre-training is a shared characteristic of the first five models. \item Model \uppercase\expandafter{\romannumeral6}: The initial stage consists of MAE-based pre-training, while the second stage employs a standard autoencoder structure, with both input and output represented as complete images, utilizing reconstruction error as an anomaly evaluation metric. \item Models \uppercase\expandafter{\romannumeral7} and \uppercase\expandafter{\romannumeral8}: MAE-based pre-training is incorporated based on Models \uppercase\expandafter{\romannumeral3} and \uppercase\expandafter{\romannumeral4}.In the other hand, the model \uppercase\expandafter{\romannumeral7} equivalent to our model without pixel classification loss and the model \uppercase\expandafter{\romannumeral8} equivalent to our model without reconstruction loss. \end{itemize} All training parameters remain consistent with the descriptions provided in Section \ref{trainsets}. \Cref{fig:5} displays a graphical representation of the eight model structures. \Cref{tab:model} highlights the structural and training method differences among these eight models, as well as the distinctions between them and our proposed model.
+The absence of MAE pre-training is a shared characteristic of the first five models. \item Model \uppercase\expandafter{\romannumeral6}: The initial stage consists of MAE-based pre-training, while the second stage employs a standard autoencoder structure, with both input and output represented as complete images, utilizing reconstruction error as an anomaly evaluation metric. \item Models \uppercase\expandafter{\romannumeral7} and \uppercase\expandafter{\romannumeral8}: MAE-based pre-training is incorporated based on Models \uppercase\expandafter{\romannumeral3} and \uppercase\expandafter{\romannumeral4}.
+On the other hand, Model \uppercase\expandafter{\romannumeral7} is equivalent to our model without pixel classification loss, and Model \uppercase\expandafter{\romannumeral8} is equivalent to our model without reconstruction loss. \end{itemize} All training parameters adhere to the descriptions provided in Section \ref{trainsets}. \Cref{fig:5} displays a graphical representation of the eight model structures. \Cref{tab:model} highlights the structural and training method differences among these eight models, as well as the distinctions between them and our proposed model.